agiga-quanta/PSSI_database/README.md

 ## Part 2: Using the preset "Lineage Tracking" dashboard

 ### 2.1 Main Page
-Within the dahsboard, you will be greeted with the `Main Page`.
+Within the dashboard, you will be greeted with the `Main Page`.
 Here, you are instructed to import the data from the file given.
 You can click on the `play` button to import data.
 The output show will be `-1`, and this is normal.
+You can now navigate to other pages to explore.
 <img width="640" alt="image" src="https://user-images.githubusercontent.com/60938608/221699191-ce849dd4-5914-447f-bfb1-30c591d17899.png">

-You can now navigate to other pages to explore.

 ### 2.2 Finding the shortest path between two nodes
 This page lets you chooose two nodes to find the shortest path between them.